The Death of Disney Animation (Part One)The Dark Herald

 Everyone knows that Disney animation struggled in the Seventies and Eighties.
 And everyone knows why.
 The death of Walt Disney.

 As usual, everyone has got it wrong.
 A lot of the problems that Disney animation had can be laid at the feet of Walt Disney himself while he was still alive.
-While he created some of the all-time classics of animation.
-Over the course of his life Walt’s interests and engagement would change with time.
+While he created some of the most daring and innovative all-time classics of animation, over the course of his life, Walt’s interests and engagement would change with time.
 The last animated film that held his full attention was Sleeping Beauty (1959).
-After that his focus switched to live action productions.
+After that, his focus switched to live-action films.
 He would check in on the animated stuff maybe once a week but that was about it.

 The production quality notably slipped with 101 Dalmatians.

 The use of partial cells here is obvious.
 That was unheard of in a Disney animated film before then.
-It reeks of budgets being tightened.
+It reeks of budgets being cut and belts being tightened.
 Don’t get me wrong, the Sixties Disney animated movies weren’t bad movies, but the quality of the artwork wasn’t as high as it used to be.

 When Walt Disney died, his company became creatively stagnant.
 Everyone who tried to do something new ran into the wall of, “is that what Walt would do?”
 The only projects that went forward were the ones that the company’s late founder had looked into doing at one time or another but had never pursued.
 Effectively the company was rooting through Walt’s trashcan in search of inspiration.
 This is something of a limiter to innovation.